hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 #### Arguments

 * `endpoints_name` - (Required) The endpoint name that details Glusterfs topology.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
 * `path` - (Required) The Glusterfs volume path.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
 * `read_only` - (Optional) Whether to force the Glusterfs volume to be mounted with read-only permissions.
 Defaults to false.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md#create-a-pod

 ### `host_path`

 #### Arguments

 * `path` - (Optional) Path of the directory on the host.
-More info: http://kubernetes.io/docs/user-guide/volumes#hostpath
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#hostpath)

 ### `http_get`